DominikKalinski/self-balancing-robot/README.md

 * Encountering strange errors, one was for example that I assigned a too small stack size for a task.

-AI usage:
-* Discussion partner
-* Debugging
-* Code examples (for example interrupt or PCNT)
-  My taughts about AI:
-  I try to avoid using AI as much as possible as it impedes my learning process.
-I enjoy coding and problem solving and the reward is much higher if I find the solution myself.
-To save time I have at many times used AI to debug, it does not feel good, but I always, without exception, make sure to understand what the problem was and how it was solved.
-  The whole codebase is written by me, 0 AI generation(except examples).
-This readme is not AI-assisted or generated.

 ## Classes: